danbev/learning-ai/notes/llava.md

 destionation is the tensor data pointer which is on the CUDA device.
 And this is done for all the tensors.

-Next we have the vision model loading:
+Next we have the vision model loading (in clip.cpp):
 ```c++
     // vision model
     if (new_clip->has_vision_encoder) {